torbendury/torbendury.github.io/_posts/2021-11-27-azure-kubernetes-with-application-gateway-and-ssl.md

 ## Why not use nginx ingress controller?

 You may have stumbled over the thought of using the OSS and free _nginx ingress controller_.
 In many cases, this is absolutely fine and it often works out of the box.
 However, sometimes this does not meet our requirements.
-It brings us a piece of software that needs to be configured, maintained and kept up-to-date.
+It brings us a piece of software that **needs to be configured, maintained and kept up-to-date**.
 In terms of cloud thinking, this does not seem to be as rosy as we might think (at least for production workloads).

-Instead, rethink - you can pay _some_ money to your cloud provider (in this case, Microsoft Azure) and will need much less time afterwards to maintain everything - the bill might soon pay itself.
+Instead, rethink - you can pay _some_ money to your cloud provider (in this case, Microsoft Azure) and **will need much less time afterwards** to maintain everything - the bill might soon pay itself.

 ## Application Gateway

-Azure Application Gateway basically is a L7 load balancer for web traffic of any kind.
+Azure **Application Gateway** basically is a **L7 load balancer** for web traffic of any kind.
 It can make route decisions based on defined rule sets and much more.
-It is high availabe, has autoscaling enabled on default and - for us most important - delivers an ingress controller inside AKS Kubernetes clusters out of the box.
+It is **high availabe**, has **autoscaling** enabled on default and - for us most important - delivers an **ingress controller** inside AKS Kubernetes clusters out of the box.

 Application Gateway is also able to handle sticky sessions (cookie based) and can do automatic SSL redirects (nice!) and supports custom error pages.

-If you want to put the money in it, Application Gateway also offers a Web Application Firewall (WAF).
+If you want to put the money in it, Application Gateway also offers a **Web Application Firewall (WAF)**.
 It's just a checkbox away.

 ## Application Gateway Ingress Controller

-The ingress controller part of Azure Application Gateway constantly monitors your deployed workloads which are supposed to be exposed via Application Gateway, and contintuously updates the AppGW so your selected services get exposed the right way.
+The **ingress controller** part of Azure Application Gateway constantly monitors your deployed workloads which are supposed to be exposed via Application Gateway, and contintuously updates the AppGW so your selected services get exposed the right way.
 It runs as a `Pod` inside your cluster, you can find it in `kube-system` namespace.

 As always in public cloud managed clusters, you don't worry about services running in `kube-system` namespace.
 They're managed by the cloud provider - if you experience problems with some services in it, make it their problem.